Math & Problem Solving

 - Reading comprehension

-The program is divided into five levels of difficulty in order to address the different ages and knowledge sets of students.
+The program is divided into six levels of difficulty in order to address the different ages and knowledge sets of students.
 Each level offers more than 1200 fascinating problems, exercises, and games requiring myriad thinking and problem solving strategies.
 The students tackle problems of increasing complexity under the guidance of experienced educators with specialty training and post-graduate education in this area of study.

 These courses run from September through June each year.
 Classes are held once per week,and each session is two hours in length.
 The material and strategies learned in the class are practiced and reinforced through regular homework assignments.
 Parents are kindly asked to provide the necessary structure for their children to complete the homework a little at a time each day–spacing their work throughout the week (approx. 15 – 20 minutes a day).